linkdata/gitsemver/README.md

 # gitsemver

-Build a [semver](https://semver.org/) compliant version string for a git repository.
+Build a SemVer-inspired version string for a git repository.

 Using tree hashes it returns the latest matching semver tag.
 If no tree hash match exactly, it falls back to the latest semver tag reachable from the